 - The most common adverse reactions (≥ 20%) are ureteric obstruction, flank pain, urinary tract infection, hematuria, renal dysfunction, fatigue, nausea, abdominal pain, dysuria, and vomiting.

-Development History and FDA Approval Process for Jelmyto
+Development Timeline for Jelmyto

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.